-We often hear the phrase “the word of the Lord” among Christians.
-The phrase occurs about 257 times in the Bible in almost every book of the Bible.
+We often hear the phrase “the Word of the Lord” among Christians.
+The phrase occurs about 257 times in the Bible and is in almost every book of the Bible.
 The first time the phrase appears is in Genesis 15:1 and the last time is in 1 Peter 1:25.
 The question that we are concerned with is, “Does God speak only to pastors?”
 First we will discover to whom God spoke in the past and to whom does God speak today.
 Before reading the answer, please read “What is the meaning of the phrase Word of the Lord?”

 In The Past God Spoke To . . .

 A review of both the Old and New Testaments reveals that God spoke to a few individuals, leaders, priests, prophets and apostles.
 He did not speak to just anyone!
-For example, Genesis 15:1-4 tells us that God spoke to Abram when he was Haran.
+For example, Genesis 15:1-4 tells us that God spoke to Abram when he was in Haran.

 After these things the word of the LORD came to Abram . . .
 Genesis 15:1 (NASB)